c9s/AssetKit/README.md

 // To use AssetCompiler, AssetLoader or AssetRender, we need to initialize AssetConfig object.
 $config = new AssetToolkit\AssetConfig( 'config/assetkit.yml',array(
-    // the application root, contains the .assetkit.php file.
+    // the application root, contains the assetkit.yml file.
     'root' => APPLICATION_ROOT,
     'cache' => new UniversalCache\ApcCache(array( 'namespace' => 'myapp_' ));
     'environment' => AssetConfig::PRODUCTION,